2021 Virtual Forums

 To continue the good work of “TechMining” outside of the annual conference, the GTM program committee is sponsoring a series of virtual forums.
 The objective of these bi-monthly forums is to share current research in progress, obtain in-depth peer feedback on methods, match approach to research type, data issues, etc., and build relationships for future collaborations.
 The hour-plus format will consist of three short presentations followed by extended open discussion and Q&A. To allow for rich interchange, registration is free but limited.
 Zoom will be the participation platform.

-“Fast-Track learning: Growing insights from text-mining COVID-19 data” (Recorded video)
+February 18, 2021: “Fast-Track learning: Growing insights from text-mining COVID-19 data”

-Proposed Topic “Word2Vec for STI studies”
+April 15, 2021: “Word2Vec for STI studies” (recorded video)

 June 17, 2021 – Novel TechMining Methods – Innovation Management – REGISTER HERE